 Medical Student Research Day

-The 2021 Medical Student Research Day was held on Thursday, March 18.
-This is the second time in its history that, in light of the global pandemic, the Icahn School of Medicine celebrated the accomplishments, curiosity, and rigorous research of the medical student body virtually.
+The 2022 Medical Student Research Day was held on Thursday, March 17.
+This was a celebration of the accomplishments, curiosity, and rigorous research of the Icahn Mount Sinai medical student body.

 The Icahn School of Medicine invites all medical students to present their research.
 Students who receive Icahn School of Medicine at Mount Sinai funding for a summer research project commit to presenting for Research Day.
 Only research conducted during medical school is eligible to present at Research Day.
 Students can conduct their work at ISMMS or at another institution.